jg6660/foodGPT/README.md

-Food GPT
+Flavorful GPT
 =====

 v0.0.1
+Meet your kitchen sidekick!
+This chatbot is here to make cooking a breeze.
+Ask anything, get endless ideas, and create delicious dishes effortlessly.

-This project integrates OpenAI's [GPT-4 Vision](https://openai.com/blog/chatgpt-can-now-see-hear-and-speak), with advanced image recognition capabilities, and [DALL·E 3](https://openai.com/dall-e-3), the state-of-the-art image generation model, with the [Chat completions API](https://platform.openai.com/docs/guides/gpt/chat-completions-api).
+This project frontend interface is developed using React and integrated with OpenAI LLM API's like [GPT-4 Vision](https://openai.com/blog/chatgpt-can-now-see-hear-and-speak), with advanced image recognition capabilities, and [DALL·E 3](https://openai.com/dall-e-3), the state-of-the-art image generation model, with the [Chat completions API](https://platform.openai.com/docs/guides/gpt/chat-completions-api).
 This powerful combination allows for simultaneous image creation and analysis.

 **Updated**: Using [v4.19.1 OpenAI Node module](https://www.npmjs.com/package/openai)